HarrisonAllen/pebble-gbc-graphics/README.md

 * The sprite's attributes

 A sprite can either consist of one tile (8px by 8px), or have two tiles (8px by 16px) such as in Tiny Pilot.
 If in the 8x16 mode, the sprite will take the tile at the tile offset for the top, and the tile at the next offset (+1) for the bottom.
+* Note: as of 1.5.0 sprites are now defined as height and width in tiles, with a maximum of 16x16 tiles

 When two sprites overlap, the sprite with the lower index in OAM will be rendered on top.
 For example, sprite 0 will render on top of sprite 7.